We believe the story is the key factor in the success of any film

-As an ABC network executive, he was responsible for supervising MDA-Medical Defence Australia Series I & II, which won three AFI awards, including Best Television Drama.
+As an ABC network executive, he was responsible for supervising script, edit and sound for MDA-Medical Defence Australia Series I & II, which won three AFI awards, including Best Television Drama.

-He was the script producer on the 12-part cable children’s series Conspiracy 365, released in 2012.
+He was the story and script producer on the 12-part cable children’s series Conspiracy 365, released in 2012.